 Machines and Makers

-The invention of the sewing machine in the mid 19th century fundamentally transformed how we clothed ourselves.
+The invention of the sewing machine in the mid-19th century fundamentally transformed how we clothed ourselves.

 While the first sewing machines were designed for use by men on the factory floor, by the 1850s individuals such as Isaac Merritt Singer realised that the domestic market was where the money was to be made.
-Singer developed smaller and lighter machines that appealed to middle-class women, wanting to sew clothes for their families in the fraction of the time it took to hand sew items.
+Singer developed smaller and lighter machines that appealed to middle-class women, wanting to sew clothes for their families in a fraction of the time it took to hand sew items.
 What is more sewing machines provided a legitimate source of income for women who found themselves in straitened circumstances.

 Featuring a number of sewing machines from the collection of Parkerville local, Charles Lithgow, as well as clothing items from the MHHS’s Collection, this exhibition highlighted the ‘makers’ whose extraordinary machining skills clothed not only their own families, but also other community members.
 ‘A Stitch in Time’ celebrated the important synergy between machine and maker throughout the 20th century.

-Machines, Shops, & Sewing
+Machines, Shops & Sewing

 The 'Calico Wall'

 Sewn especially for this exhibition by Marilyn Davies, a local machinist, on her Janome Memory Craft 1001, the calico wall presented some key dates and images in the development of the sewing machine and related areas.
-Just as Singer's sewing machine was at the cutting edge of technology in the mid 19th century, machines such as the one used by Marilyn indicate the sewing machine is still constantly evolving to meet the needs of a changing market.
+Just as Singer's sewing machine was at the cutting edge of technology in the mid-19th century, machines such as the one used by Marilyn, indicate the sewing machine is still constantly evolving to meet the needs of a changing market.

 Highlighting the 'Makers'